ele7ija/pipeline/README.md

 <img src="https://raw.githubusercontent.com/ashleymcnamara/gophers/master/NERDY.png" width="100" height="100" alt="nerd" class="emoji" title="nerd"/> `pipeline` is a package enabling you to create custom pipelines in Go.

 It provides you with filters like *Serial* or *Parallel* and leaves it to you, the user, to focus only on what transformations to do on the data.
 No external library used.

-The package can be applied anywhere where multi-stage processing takes place, for example [web server for image management](https://github.com/ele7ija/go-pipelines).
+Works well anywhere where multi-stage processing takes place, for example [REST API for image management](https://github.com/ele7ija/go-pipelines).
+Great to couple with message queues.

 ```go
 package example